 Oral argument audio files are posted on the Fourth Circuit's Internet site, www.ca4.uscourts.gov, by the next business day.
 Please do not refer to any sensitive or sealed information during argument.
 I.O.P.
 34.3.

 Assisted listening devices and other auxiliary aids and services necessary to accommodate communication disabilities can be provided to parties and attorneys for oral argument.
-Please contact the Chief Deputy Clerk at (804) 916-2700 in advance of the argument date if you need hearing assistance or any other accommodation.
+Please contact the court's Access Coordinator, Chief Deputy Clerk Mark Zanchelli, at (804) 916-2700, promptly after scheduling of argument so that arrangements can be made for hearing assistance or other accommodation.